hfuu0003/FIT5120ME16IErepository/www/html/wp-content/plugins/mystickymenu/readme.txt

 * Set an expiry date for your welcome bar, including settings a timezone
 * Display your floating notification bar on specific pages
 * New: You can set a thank you screen which appears after the button is clicked (can be used for coupons or any other message you want to show your visitors after they click on the button)
+* New: Add a rel Attribute to your notification bar button

 <a href="https://premio.io/downloads/mystickymenu/" target="_blank" title="mystickymenu pro plans"><strong>>>> See Pro plans here</strong></a>